Wellbeing, Health & Safety

-We will remain fully compliant with UK Government guidance on the full return to school: following public health advice, revisiting all aspects of school operations, planning robust contingencies for further outbreaks, and carefully assessing all health and safety risks.
+We will remain fully compliant with UK Government guidance through the school year: following public health advice, revisiting all aspects of school operations, planning robust contingencies for further outbreaks, and carefully assessing all health and safety risks.

 We are working together to ensure a COVID-secure school for all members of the ACS community by: